peteshobby/GameTemplate/README.md

 All the other systems have a real text overlay capability.

 ## Splash Screen

 The splash screen is shown once immediately after the game loads.

 Its purpose is to dispplay copyright and contact information and as a place to troubleshoot any installation issues.

 ## Attract Screen

-The attract screen is show after the splash screen and in between games.
-It show the instructions for playing the game.
+The attract screen is shown after the splash screen and in between games.
+It shows the instructions for playing the game.

 ## The Game Loop

+The game loop updates the screen and will read the players input.

 ## Configured Capabilities